 In order to maximise the impact of the experiments, each of them will be accompanied by a Digital Innovation Hub (DIH) which will provide help from proposal writing to technical and business support for each use case.

-The DIHs will become the main facilitators of MaaS, by enabling access to production facilities directly or as a brokerage, evangelising manufacturing and end-user companies on digitalisation and advanced manufacturing and boosting the skills and knowledge of their manufacturing stakeholders.
 Furthermore, the DIHs will raise awareness within their regions, support the Open Calls, accompany the execution of the experiments, and reinforce the implementation and execution with regional funds.
 The following network of DIHs will accompany the project from the start.
 The figure shows, which DIH is responsible for which area.

-Find a DIH in your region!
+Find the right Partner DIH in your region!

 ITAINNOVA - Centro de Innovación Digital de Aragón (Spain – South-Western region):

 ITAINNOVA, the Aragon Digital Innovation Hub on HPC-Cloud and Cognitive Systems for Smart Manufacturing processes, Robotics and Logistics (Aragon DIH) is the Aragonese initiative that, within a framework of European cooperation, extends the strategy of Economic and Industrial Promotion of Aragon and the Intelligent Regional Strategy of Aragon towards the digitization of the industry.
 For this purpose, research institutions, competence centres, innovative companies and clusters are involved, as well as the business development agencies and the authorities in charge of supporting and defining the Aragon Industry Strategy 4.0 (AI4.0).